OhMyGuus/BetterCrewLink/README.md

 ## Installation

+## Windows

 Download the latest version from [releases](https://github.com/OhMyGuus/BetterCrewLink/releases/latest) and run the `BetterCrewLink-Setup-X.X.X.exe` file.
 You may get antivirus warnings, because this program hooks into the Among Us process to read game data.

+## Linux

+A version for [Linux] is already being developed but nothing has been released yet.

+## Android

+Download the latest version from [Play Store](https://play.google.com/store/apps/details?id=io.bettercrewlink.app) and run the `BetterCrewlink` application. (requires a PC player)

+## iOS

+An iOS version has not yet come out but you can use a [web version](https://web.bettercrewl.ink) (requires a PC player)

 If you can, you should use a private server by deploying [this repository](https://github.com/OhMyGuus/BetterCrewLink-server).